victorchanglee/SpinVibe/README.md

 pip install dist/spinvibe-1.0-py3-none-any.whl
 ```

-Once the installation is succesfull, you can test it using the files provided in the test directory.
+Once the installation is succesful, you can test it using the files provided in the test directory.

 ## Example